davidralphlewis/binaryephemera/_notes/Creative Routine.md

 date: 09-08-2022
 ---

-You don't necessarily need to be [[Writing-Every-Day]], but having a regular creative routine helps you to create more.
+You don't necessarily need to be [[Writing Every Day]], but having a regular creative routine helps you to create more.
 It also helps with [[Writers Block]] as it puts less pressure on you to create something great.

 Malika Booker described it as having a ritual you can return to.